bentoml/BentoML/README.md

 models, making it easy to promote trained models into high performance prediction services.

-It provides high-level APIs for defining an ML service and packaging its trained model artifacts, preprocessing source code, dependencies, and configurations into a production-system-friendly format, such as docker image, pypi package, cli tool, which is ready to deploy in production environments.
+The framework provides high-level APIs for defining an ML service and packaging its trained model artifacts, preprocessing source code, dependencies, and configurations into a standard file format called BentoArchive - which can be deployed as REST API model server, PyPI package, CLI tool, or batch scoring job.

 ---